All Products

 How it works

-After you enable the Internet firewall for your public assets, Cloud Firewall filters outbound and inbound traffic using technologies such as deep packet inspection (DPI) traffic analysis, intrusion prevention system (IPS) rules, threat intelligence, virtual patching, and access control policies.
-This process determines whether to allow the traffic, effectively blocks malicious access, and ensures the security of traffic between your public assets and the Internet.
+After you enable the Internet firewall for a public asset, Cloud Firewall filters all inbound and outbound traffic.
+It uses deep packet inspection (DPI), intrusion prevention (IPS) rules, threat intelligence, virtual patching, and access control policies to determine whether to allow the traffic.
+This effectively blocks unauthorized access and secures traffic between your public assets and the Internet.

-Protected public assets (outbound and inbound): Assets such as ECS, EIP (including L2 EIP), load balancing, Bastionhost, NAT Gateway, HaVip, and GA EIP, which support both IPv4 and IPv6.
+Protected public assets (inbound and outbound): Includes IPv4 and IPv6 assets such as ECS, EIP (including L2 EIP), load balancers, Bastionhost, NAT Gateway, HAVIP, and GA EIP.

 Click to view the detailed asset types that can be protected